googlearchive/blog/README.md

 ## Creating a post

+First, make sure you're added to the authors list in `_config.yml`.

 Posts are in the `_posts` folder.
 When creating a new post, the titles should be in the form:
 `YYYY-MM-DD-title.markdown`.
 Drafts are in the `_drafts` folder.